JeffreyChen-SteamProjects/FrontEngine/docs/source/docs/Eng/video.rst

     * Show on all screen (Show video on all screen)
     * Show on all window bottom (Video will hide on all window bottom)
 * Buttons
-    * Choose video file (use to choose video you want to play)
+    * Choose video file (use to choose video you want to play .mp4)
     * Start play video (read options and start play video)